-&lt;sup>184 RECORDS II, supra note 12, at 422-37.
+181. RECORDS II, supra note 12, at 422-37.

-to controversies between two or more States, (except such as shall regard Territory or Jurisdiction) between a State and Citizens of another State, between Citizens of different States, between Citizens of the same State claiming lands under grants of different States and between a State or the Citizens thereof and foreign States, citizens or subjects between a state and citizens of another state;
+Jurisdiction) between a State and Citizens of another State.

+between Citizens of different States.

+between Citizens of the same State claiming lands under grants of different States and between a State or the Citizens thereof and foreign States, citizens or subjects between citizens of different states;